Five takeaways from primary night in New York, Florida

 It was a good night for the Democratic establishment.

-In New York, Rep. Sean Patrick Maloney (D-N.Y.), the chair of Democrats’ House campaign arm, prevailed in his primary over a progressive challenger.
-Former Rep. Max Rose (D-N.Y.) overcame a challenge from his left, giving him a chance to reclaim his old House seat in November.
+In New York, Rep. Sean Patrick Maloney, the chair of Democrats’ House campaign arm, prevailed in his primary over a progressive challenger.
+Former Rep. Max Rose overcame a challenge from his left, giving him a chance to reclaim his old House seat in November.

 Overall, Tuesday was a show of force for the party establishment, even amid signs that voters in both parties are irritated with their figureheads.